Covid-19 Important Updates - We're here for you. Find out how we can help.

 Deciding to buy a home is a big step.
-The list of factors to consider can be long–everything from neighborhoods to school districts to square footage to deciding between a Condo or a Co-Op, but the most important factor is your financial picture.
+The list of factors to consider can be lengthy–neighborhood location, school districts, square footage, deciding between a Condo or a Co-Op; the list goes on.
+The most important factor is your financial picture.

-You might be excited to look at homes or apartments online, or even stop by a few open houses, but without getting your finances in check, you may not be able to make your home-buying dream come true.
+You might be excited to look at homes or apartments online, or even stop by a few open houses.
+However, without getting your finances in check, you may not be able to make your home-buying dream come true.

 Your credit score is one of the ways a mortgage lender will determine your financial ability to pay your loan punctually, every month.
 Five key factors influence your score, each varying in importance:

 While a low credit score doesn’t necessarily mean you won’t be able to qualify for the loan you want, it certainly impacts the kind of loan you’re eligible for.
 Interest rates for scores lower than 700 are likely to be higher than the lowest rate available — and that will make your mortgage more expensive.

 On the other hand, a score of 740 or above could land you the best possible rate.